-Interest rate: Interest rate on BND’s portion of the loan is 0.25% over the 1- to 5- year US Treasury Yield Rate with a 2% floor.
-The interest rate may be adjusted periodically throughout the term of the loan depending upon the conditions of the MATCH funding and the ability of the borrower to maintain its long-term credit rating.
-The interest rate may reset at 1- to 5-year re-pricing windows consistent with the loan pricing options and may be subject to a prepayment penalty satisfactory to BND.
+Fixed Interest Rate: The Interest Rate on the Match Loan will be based on a spread over the U.S Treasury rate.
+The interest rate may be adjusted periodically throughout the term of the loan depending upon the condition of the MATCH funding and the ability of the borrower to maintain its long term credit rating.
+The interest rate may reset on the anniversary of the initial rate term and may be subject to a prepayment penalty satisfactory to BND.

-Fees: The lead financial institution may charge an origination fee up to 1% of the total loan amount.
+Fees: The lead financial institution may charge a service fee to be added to the net interest rate to BND and may charge an origination fee up to 1.0% of the total loan amount.
 BND will share in a portion of the origination fee.

 BND requires first lien position on real estate, equipment and other security as may be appropriate.
 A corporate guarantee may be necessary if the borrower is a subsidiary and cannot meet the financial strength requirements on a stand-alone basis.